 That said, Playbook’s portfolio allocations are quite vanilla.
 One can argue that robo-advisors like Betterment and Wealthfont offer a more optimized portfolio.
 Specifically, their suggested allocation offers a greater reward for less risk.

-As someone who invests with Betterment, here are my allocations based on their most aggressive portfolio setting.
+Here are the allocations based on their most aggressive portfolio setting.

 The idea of having a portfolio optimized for the highest level of reward for a given level of risk is known as being on the “efficient frontier.”
 You can measure whether your existing portfolio lies on the efficient frontier by syncing your investment accounts with Personal Capital.